emmahewson/mp1_batala_bangor/README.md

 * adding `height` and `width` attributes to the images to avoid large layout shifts when loading
 * added a `<meta>` description to the pages.
 This raised my SEO score to 100 for all pages
 * removed unused font weights from the CSS `@import` code
+* increased the contrast in the non-active nav links by increasing the opacity (to make them easier to read)

 ### Responsiveness / Device Testing